Sunday 14th July 2019

 NB: One day license only applies if you are a non BTF member.

-Last Entries: Last online entry date Wednesday 17th April at 9am.
-Entries will be taken on the day at a additional cost of £5.00, if not otherwise sold out.
+Last Entries: Last online entry date Wednesday 12th July at 9am.
+Entries will be taken on the day at an additional cost of £5.00, if not otherwise sold out

 Race Licenses: Race licenses are required otherwise a £5 day license will be charged.